Evair de Melo

 Evair Vieira de Melo (born April 2, 1972, Conceição do Castelo, Espírito Santo) is a Brazilian agricultural technician and federal deputy from the state of Espírito Santo.

-He is a member of the Progressistas party (PP).
+He is a member of the Republican party (REP).

 De Melo is a member of the Agricultural Committee of the Chamber of Deputies.
 He was the only deputy from Espírito Santo to participate at the commission for the impeachment of Dilma Rousseff.

-In 2018 he was reelected with 48.412 votes.